 Corey is a founding member of the Hutchinson Center for the Arts and has been involved in multiple aspects of its growth through the years.
 He has been the President/CEO of Stearnswood Inc., a family company for over 15 years.
 He also sits on multiple Boards and committees throughout the Hutchinson area and volunteers for numerous other events and causes.

-Hello, I’m Karlene Ulrich, I was born and raised in Hutchinson.
-I have been married for over 34 years, have 3 grown children and 2 grand boys with one on the way.
-I have always enjoyed the arts and the creative side of things.
-I have always enjoyed painting, drawing and looking at other artists work.
-I have helped other organizations with signs and paintings.
-Also you can find me working at Zellas as your friendly server!
-Looking forward to working with all of you!
-Thank You!
-Karlene
+Karlene Ulrich, was born and raised in Hutchinson.
+She has been married for over 34 years, have 3 grown children and 3 grand boys.
+She has always enjoyed the arts and the creative side of things.
+Kar enoys painting, drawing and looking at other artist’s work.
+She has helped other organizations with signs and paintings.
+You can also find Kar working at Zellas as your friendly server!
+She is looking forward to working with all of you!

 Jon Otteson was born and raised in the farming community of Paynesville, Minnesota.
 His art related work background includes the printing industry, motion picture processing & production, custom framing along with a 30-year investment in the quality, training and supplier management departments at 3M.
 During this time, he was also actively involved in portrait and wedding photography.
 He retired from 3M in 2002 and spends much of his time experimenting with fine art photography that has a primary emphasis on landscapes, natural elements, and abstracts.